meshk0v/tinder-like-project/README.md

 The main goal of this project is to demonstrate a **Tinder-like system architecture** (microservices + clear service boundaries)

-I built this architecture with an AI Agent to better understand what a solid microservices architecure looks like for a Tinder-like project.
-I'll probably keep improving it to make the design more enjoyable design and the system more scalable
+I built this architecture with an AI Agent to better understand what a solid microservices architecture looks like for a Tinder-like project.
+I'll probably keep improving it to make the design more enjoyable and the system more scalable

 ## Scope Covered